 - I Spy– Use your students’ backgrounds for this game to play.
 Pick an item that can easily be seen by all students and share a clue.
 Students can raise their hand when they have a guess.

 You may likely have some students who are shy on camera, and may not speak up as quickly in your meetings.
-You can use these activities to encourage conversation from them.
+You can use these distance learning activities to encourage conversation from them.

 - Show & Tell– Have students take turns sharing something special to them.

 - Two Truths & a Lie– Students can take turns sharing 2 truths about themselves and one lie.
 Students then guess what the lie is.

 - Would You Rather…– You can grab some “Would You Rather” questions online and ask these in your group call.
 Have students take turns sharing their responses.

 - Pet Parade– Students can bring their pet (real or stuffed) to your meeting and share some interesting facts about their pet when it is their turn.